KettleWulf/candy-shop/README.md

 ---

-## 👨‍👩‍👧‍👦 Team
+## Team
-This project was created as a collaboration between several students at Front End Developer 24, Medieinstitutet Malmö.
+This project was created as a collaboration between me, Patrik Norrgård and Magnus Lundberg.